PHP Introduction: What is PHP, Features, Syntax, and Benefits Explained (2025)

 What is PHP?

-The PHP reference implementation is now produced by The PHP Group.
+The PHP Group now produces the PHP reference implementation.
 It was originally an abbreviation of Personal Home Page, but it now stands for the recursive initialism PHP: Hypertext Preprocessor.

 • PHP stands for PHP: Hypertext Preprocessor